-Warehouses are listed as amongst the dangerous places to work owing to the movement of machinery handling heavy loads.
+Warehouses are among the dangerous places to work owing to the movement of machinery handling heavy loads.
 In the United States of America, warehouse workers have witnessed a massive increase of over 1,000,000 in total since 2018, according to the U.S. Bureau of Labor Statistics (BLS).
-And also, estimates show with the rise, 5% of warehouse workers will experience some injury this year alone.
-Any failure in controlling associated risks can result in high employee turnover, fatalities, lesser productivity, and legal problems.

 The U.S. Department of Labor’s Occupational Health and Safety Administration (OSHA) reports warehouse in America own a disproportionately high accident rate in comparison to other sectors.
 OSHA also says the fatal injury rate is more than America’s national average for all workplaces.